The anthropologist Margaret Mead gave us one of my favorite quotes:

 I wish you had heard more about this survey from the media — or had joined many of us who went to hear about it during a public newsroom at City Bureau.
 It was a great night of discussion about the Chicago news ecosystem.

-It was recently announced that the Bright One will receive a Report for America grant.
+The Bright One is going to get a Report for America grant.
 This program, which places journalists across the country via grants, will help the Sun-Times build its newsroom.
 And when you read the release about what the Sun-Times plans to do with its new staffer, you know the thinking came directly from City Bureau’s work:

 In fact, the survey is cited later in the news release.
 And so as a veteran observer of this city’s news ecosystem: I am thrilled.
 This means you can teach old watchdogs new tricks.